1nv1/php-periphery-serial/README.md

 This project really has two goal, the first is create a wrapper and the second is learn about php extensions.
 It's my first project around this.

+Right now I uploaded to sourceforge two compilations of the extension.
+One is for x86_64 target system and the other was build on a x86.
+The last one was tested with real electronics hardware without problems.

 # Download